 Of course, Florida is also renowned for its beaches, with their soft sand and crystal clear waters.
 Amelia Island is a wonderful choice whether you want to relax or participate in some water sports.
 Visit the fun Fernandina Beach, which features shallow water plus a pirate-themed playground nearby.
 Kids will also love seeing wildlife like bobcats, alligators, and more at Egan Creek’s Greenway!

 Key West is another fantastic place to enjoy the Florida weather during Easter Break.
 Try water sports like jet skiing, kayaking, snorkeling, and more at Dry Tortugas National Park or Fort Zachary Taylor State Beach Park.

 Where to Stay in Florida with Kids

 Families have so many choices when it comes to accommodations in Florida.
 If you want to stay near Disney, you can choose from Disney Deluxe Resorts for families like Disney’s Animal Kingdom Lodge or Disney’s Beach Club Resort.
 There are also more moderate options, like Disney’s Coronado Springs Resort.
 Families will also find plenty of hotels with a water park or lazy river on the Gulf Coast!
 We suggest The Ritz Carlton, Naples, Tradewinds Island Grand Resort, and Pink Shell Beach Resort & Marina.
-Key West also has some fantastic hotels, like the Key West Marriott Beachside.
+As one of the best places to visit in the US during Easter Break with kids, Key West also has some fantastic hotels, like the Key West Marriott Beachside.

 Big Sur, California